smtariqulislam/service-client-site/README.md

 function:
 # 1. login and logout
-# 2. add service
+# 2. services details (fix )
 # 3. you can add review
-# 4. see review every item
+# 4. see review all user if they add.
 # 5. faq seciton.
+# 6. footer section.